sperly/upanddown/ideas.md

 ##Upgrades:
 * Reinforsments - health, stamina, weapon damage, damage resistans
 * Mechsuit - gives size and strength, makes it possible to toss foes.
+* Mag-boots - makes it possible to walk on walls and ceilings, slows speed.
 *